planetmint/planetmint-driver-python/docs/quickstart.rst

 `the release history page on PyPI <https://pypi.org/project/planetmint-driver/#history>`_.

-Next: :doc:`determine the BigchainDB Root URL of the BigchainDB node or cluster you want to connect to <connect>`.
+Next: :doc:`determine the Planetmint Root URL of the Planetmint node or cluster you want to connect to <connect>`.

 How to Install the Dependencies